Start with choosing a just ripe pineapple and do 2 at a go. Doing 1 is just now worth the effort and you can only make maybe 30 tarts.

 – fibrous strands start to stick out.

 Scoop out paste and cool in a clean bowl, it will harden and darken further.
-Cool in fridge before using for pineapple tarts.
+Cool in fridge for a few hours before using for pineapple tarts.